Harry Collett

-Harry Collett (born 2004) is a British actor.
-He began his career as a child actor on the West End.
-He went on to play Oliver Hide in the BBC medical drama Casualty (2016–2022), Tommy Stubbins in the film Dolittle (2020), and Jacaerys Velaryon in the HBO fantasy series House of the Dragon (2022).
+Harry Collett (born 17 January 2004) is an English actor.
+He began his career as a child actor in the West End.
+He went on to play Oliver Hide in the BBC medical drama Casualty (2016–2022), Tommy Stubbins in the film Dolittle (2020), and Jacaerys Velaryon in the HBO fantasy series House of the Dragon (2022–present).

 Early life

 From Havering, Collett attended Coopers' Company and Coborn School for his secondary education, completing Year 11 in 2020.